agc93/beatvortex/docs/content/en/docs/usage/mods.md

 Note that since Vortex can't tell which Beat Saber versions are mod-compatible (i.e. 1.8.0 mods work in 1.9.0), you may have to manually choose a version using the switcher at the top of the page to see all available mods.

-> BeatVortex doesn't install dependencies for mods yet as Vortex's dependency resolution is ... complicated.
-> You will be notified of missing dependencies, but you will need to install them yourself for now.
+> BeatVortex *should* automatically prompt you to install dependencies when you install BeatMods mods from the browser.
+You can also check the Dependencies column of the Mods list to see what your mods need.

 ## Download in Vortex